Inform Your Choice

 If you choose to get the COVID-19 vaccine, it will be completely free to you, whether you have health insurance or not.
 Providers may charge insurance companies, but never the patient.
 Receiving the vaccine will be totally free to the community.

 At the beginning of April 2021, all adult residents across Missouri and Illinois (ages 12+) became eligible to receive the COVID-19 vaccine.
 Although this qualifies millions of people across our region to receive a vaccine, issues with access and availability are still abundant.
-The St. Louis Regional Health Commission (RHC) and the St. Louis Metropolitan Pandemic Task Force are combating access barriers for the community in two ways:
+The St. Louis Regional Health Commission (RHC) and our partners are combating access barriers for the community in two key ways:

 Request an Educational Presentation